AY2324S2-CS2113T-T09-4/User-Guide/CS2101/UserGuide_2101.md

 ### PulsePilot Text Style

-Our team has colour coded the texts in this guide to help you better understand the commands, as it can get a bit confusing!
+The text in the step-by-step guide have been colour coded to help you better understand the commands, as it can get a bit confusing!

-There are 3 colours used in the guide.
+There are 3 colours used in the guide: <u>White</u>, <span style="color:red;">red</span> and <span style="color:green;">green</span>, each used for a different kind of text:

 ![Colour Coded Text](img_2101/colour_code.png)

 - A response is merely a message from the bot.
-- An error indicates that the bot has detected an error when running or in your input, so do read the error messages!
+- An error indicates that the bot has detected some invalid input from you.
+Read the error messages to find out what's wrong!
 - Your input represents the command **you** type and press 'Enter' for PulsePilot to use!

 > ❗If you are not seeing colours on your screen, and instead see **odd characters** like `[` or `<-`, please read our [*troubleshooting guide*](#odd-characters-on-screen) for this issue!